Halsham

 According to the 2011 UK census, Halsham parish had a population of 255, a decrease on the 2001 UK census figure of 260.

 The name Halsham derives from the Old English halshām meaning 'village on a neck of land'.

-The parish church of All Saints was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
-To the east of the church is a Mausoleum of the Constable family which is designated as a Grade II* listed building.
+The Anglican All Saints' Church, Halsham was designated a Grade I listed building in 1966 and is now recorded in the National Heritage List for England, maintained by Historic England.
+To the east of the church is the Constable Mausoleum which is designated as a Grade II* listed building.
 Halsham House, a former school, dates to the late 16th century.

 HMS Halsham, a Ham class of inshore minesweeper, was named after the village.

 In 1823 inhabitants in the village numbered 315.
 Occupations included sixteen farmers, three wheelwrights, a bricklayer, a grocer, a blacksmith, and the landlord of the Sun public house.
 A carrier operated between the village and Hull on Tuesdays.
-The village was described as consisting of "chiefly a number of respectable farm houses, scattered at irregular distances from each other."
-The mausoleum to the Constable family is described as of stone, with polished white marble facing, with, at its centre, a monument to Sir William Constable (Historic England credits it to Sir Edward; Pevsner to Sir William), built at a cost of £10,000.
+The village was described as consisting of "chiefly a number of respectable farm houses, scattered at irregular distances from each other".
+The Constable family mausoleum is described as of stone, with polished white marble facing, with, at its centre, a monument to Sir William Constable (Historic England credits it to Sir Edward; Pevsner to Sir William), built at a cost of £10,000.
 Sir John Constable of Kirby Knowle in 1584 left 80/- (shillings) per year from his estate to be paid out in perpetuity: 20/- for the education of eight poor children with a further 24/- for their satchels and books; 32/- for eight poor men; and 4/- for two poor women.
 He provided for a hospital for the use of the poor men and women of the parish.